KokoBell/afrika-kesho/content/posts/the-complete-basics-of-investing.md

-### Asset Classes
+#### Asset Classes

 According to Vanguard’s document on portfolio construction, an asset is “an item of value, including bonds, stocks and other securities, cash, or physical items such as inventory, a house or a car.”
 Things like cars are actually not considered assets.
 Firstly, they depreciate.
-Secondly, unless you are an Uber driver, cars do not directly make you any money.
+Secondly, unless you offer driving, delivery or similar services, cars do not directly make you any money.

 Different assets behave in varying ways in different market conditions.
 For example, your offshore ETFs would be affected by the exchange rate.
 To construct your portfolio such that you make money all throughout the year and through different market conditions, you need to decide on how much of each asset you want in your portfolio.
 The younger you are, the more you would want to tilt your asset allocation towards equity.